“Are my ancestors mad at me?”

 When I refer to ancestors I’m not immediately thinking about the ones that knew their native tongue.
 The ones that were indigenous to the land that they were born into.
 When someone mentions the word ancestors… I’m thinking first about Early Mae & Irene (Gma) or Braddis Seal(Great) or Sam Hatten or the Chatmans.
 I’m thinking about the ones—ancestors—who could only trace their roots back to Mississippi and Louisiana territory because there are no further records of where they come from.
 Now some of my heritage is Native American indigenous; but even that is hard to prove so it’s something I can’t connect to as an identity orientation, genealogy wise or visibly aesthetic (aside from the red undertones of my deeply brown skin).

-A pressure to pick a sensible (aesthetic) —core so that similarly oriented people align and one feels belonged.
+A pressure to pick an aesthetic —core so that similarly oriented people align and one feels belonged.

 So often I feel this pressure with the increase of education of my history/ heritage/ethnicity or Blackness to pick what aesthete-core I belong to like: